 Some claim, "I hunt with it."
 Many do hunt with modern sporting rifles, I agree.
 But anything a hunter can do with an AR-15 can be done with a rifle like the Remington Woodmaster 750.
 It is a semi-automatic, large-bore centerfire rifle that does everything a modern sporting rifle does except look cool and serve as a platform for extreme military-style customization.
 You will never see a Woodmaster in a Call of Duty video game.
 They're not nearly cool enough.

 Some will say, "I want an AR for home protection."
 Most gun enthusiasts – AR owners included – admit it isn't the best choice for home defense.
 Rounds from an AR can pass through walls and harm the very people you're trying to protect.
 Larger than a pistol, it is less maneuverable in tight quarters like a bedroom hallway.
-If one insists on a lung gun rather than a pistol, home defense experts agree that best long gun for home protection is a slide action shotgun, commonly referred to as a pump shotgun.
+If one insists on a long gun rather than a pistol, home defense experts agree that best long gun for home protection is a slide action shotgun, commonly referred to as a pump shotgun.
 For one simple reason: the sound it makes when a round is chambered.
 My police officer friend once told me, "When a thief is climbing through your window and he hears someone rack a pump shotgun, he s---- his pants!"

 The other widely-used argument in favor of AR ownership is this: we need the AR to protect Americans from government tyranny.
 I am not a historian so I will leave the merits of that argument's second-amendment premise to constitutional scholars.
 That being said, we long ago passed the point at which a well-regulated militia could seriously challenge the United States military.